ray-project/ray/doc/source/data/faq.rst

   prefetching, pipelining data transfer with compute.
 * Ray Data takes care of orchestrating the tasks, batching the data, and managing the memory.
-* With Ray Data pipelining, you can precisely configure pipelining of preprocessing with batch inference, allowing you to easily tweak parallelism vs. pipelining to maximize your GPU utilization.
 * Ray Data provides a broad and performant I/O layer, which you would otherwise have to roll yourself.